markstringer-dti/markstringer-dti.github.io/dti.md

 Something that all the team can understand, including the developers and the product owner, is that, if we look back to the previous planning meeting, when we got to the point where were discussing issues number 21, 22, 23, but especially when we were discussing numbers 26, 27, 28, we were just wasting our time.
 We were talking about things that just weren't going to happen in that sprint.

 One thing that I never used to bother with was a sprint goal.
-But in recent projects I've found a sprint goal, or goals extremely useful.
+But in recent projects I've found a sprint goal, or goals, extremely useful.

 Why?
 Because they're a good way of describing to people outside of the team what the team is doing.
 If a goal is something like "Release candidate for Feature X." I think that's a good goal.
 But also, "Start Feature Y." For me, that's a good goal.